 It is important to note that evidence-based practices have not been identified for all mental health issues that children face.
 Providers should involve parents and caregivers in developing a treatment plan for your child with clear goals where results can be measured over time.

 In Connecticut, evidence-based practices are only available in some places, depending upon your child’s issues and concerns.
 Many community-based providers offer these services for children with mental health issues and you can ask your mental health professional about them when you contact them for help.
-For example, one evidence-based treatment for children who have been affected by trauma is called Trauma Focused Cognitive Behavioral Therapy (TF-CBT).

 To find an evidence-based treatment provider in Connecticut, search the EBP directory here.